Claire Hutton: Senior national team

-Hutton was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.
-She received her first call-up to the senior team for the 2025 SheBelieves Cup in February.
-She made her senior international debut on February 23, starting against Australia in the SheBelieves Cup.
-In the game, her through-ball to Ally Sentnor led to a goal scored by Michelle Cooper, the USWNT's second in the 2–1 victory.
-On July 2, Hutton scored her first senior international goal in her sixth appearance, scoring a header from Rose Lavelle's free kick, in a 3–0 friendly win over Canada.
+Hutton was called up by Emma Hayes into Futures Camp, training alongside the senior national team, in January 2025.
+The following month, she was named to the senior roster for the SheBelieves Cup.
+On February 23, she made her senior international debut with the start against Australia in the SheBelieves Cup, setting up Michelle Cooper's winning goal with her through-ball to Ally Sentnor in the 2–1 victory.
+On July 2, she scored her first senior international goal in her sixth appearance, scoring a header from Rose Lavelle's corner kick in a 3–0 friendly win over Canada.

+On January 24, 2026, Hutton wore the armband for the USWNT for the first time after Trinity Rodman was subbed out during a 6–0 friendly win against Paraguay, with Hayes calling Hutton a "future captain in the making".
+On April 14, she captained the USWNT for the entire match in a 1–0 friendly loss to Japan, becoming the USWNT's youngest captain from kickoff since 2001.

 Style of play

 A defensive midfielder, Hutton possesses excellent vision, physical defensive ability, technical skill, and creativity.
 She has cited Sergio Busquets, Andrés Iniesta, and Kevin De Bruyne as inspirations, though her favorite player as a child was Ronaldinho.